Y0un1s/The-Shadow-of-Valthor-RPG/README.md

 ## ⚠️ NOTE
 - This project has been intentionally designed to be simple, avoiding the use of functions or object-oriented programming (OOP).

+- The story within this project is a blend of my own ideas and creative input generated with the assistance of AI, The code itself was written entirely by me.